ArslanSB/todos-llm-agent/README.md

 # 🤖 ToDo's LLM Agent

-A learning project demonstrating a **multi-agent AI architecture** built with [LangChain](https://www.langchain.com/) and [LangGraph](https://langchain-ai.github.io/langgraph/).
+A learning project demonstrating a **multi-agent AI architecture** built with [LangChain](https://www.langchain.com/).
 This application combines a traditional REST API for ToDo management with an intelligent conversational interface that allows querying the application in natural language.

 ## 📋 Table of Contents